What is Social Echo?

-Social Echo is an additional feature within the Premium Social Package and once enabled within your system can be view by selecting 'Social Echo' beneath each article in the Inbox or Search tabs.
+Social Echo can be accessed by selecting ‘Social Echo’ beneath each article in the Inbox or Search tabs.

 The first update will happen 6 hours after the publish date.
 This is the first time you will see a value higher than 0 if the article has received any engagement on Twitter, Facebook or Reddit during that period.

 Once you click on Social Echo, you will see engagement metrics for Twitter and Facebook:

 Facebook - Total number of Posts, Likes, and Comments.

 Twitter - Amount of times content has been Tweeted or Retweeted*.

 Reddit - Total number of shares across the top 17,000 most popular sub-reddits.
 (From Oct 2019 onwards)

 *Please note that since Twitter does not provide access to all of their data, there might be slight differences between the metrics displayed in Meltwater and those on Twitter.
 The Twitter Search API is focused on relevance and not completeness, which means that Twitter only sends us the data it deems to be most relevant.
 Therefore, some of the Tweet and Retweet metrics may differ when displayed inside Meltwater.